-Sample API example files are placed in the a folder that can be accessed by clicking Start Menu > All Programs > Keysight > MMAcc > Open DPD Examples after you install the software.
+Sample API Programs (page 24) are placed in the a folder that can be accessed by clicking Start Menu>All Programs>Keysight>MMAcc>Open DPD Examples after you install the software.
 You can use these samples as a starting point to develop your own API programs.
 Copy these programs to a work folder before modifying them.